m5it/esp-kos-bridge/README.md

 # ESP-KOS-BRIDGE modified from ESP-IOT-Bridge Smart Gateway Solution
 <hr>

-This version of esp-iot-bridge is focused on wifi extender.
+This version of esp-iot-bridge is focused on wifi extender and timer for gpio pins.

 # How to start<br>
 1.)
 Upload to your MCU.<br>